F9y4ng/GreasyFork-Scripts/README_EN.md

 @ Fix some known issues, Optimize styles & code.
 ```

-### Latest feature introduction
+### The latest feature introduction
-- Added a new high-efficiency keyword filtering function for search results to eliminate content farms and spam. `New!`
+- Added a new high-efficiency keyword filtering function for search results to eliminate content farms and spam. `New`
-- Added the function of removing search results and sidebar ads to optimize ad blocking efficiency.
+- Added the function of removing search results and sidebar ads to optimize ad blocking efficiency of ad blocking.
 - Added custom search engine selection function (including: Baidu, Google, Bing, Duckduckgo, Sogou, Wuzhuiso, Yandex, 360 Search, Toutiao Search, Baidu Developer, Ecosia, Yahoo, You, Startpage, Brave, Yep, Swisscows)
-- Added search result link redirection function and optimized privacy parameter shielding function.
+- Added the anti-redirection function of search result links and optimized the masking function of privacy parameters.
 - Smarter update detection feature.

 ### Icon cache update
-Visit [any search engine](https://www.baidu.com/s?wd=greasyfork&whoami=F9y4ng), add `?whoami=F9y4ng` or `&whoami=F9y4ng` to the URL in the address bar to enable temporary debugging mode.
-You can automatically update the icons of the search engine site; or wait for the icon cache to expire (15 days) and automatically update the icon cache.
+Visit [any search engine](https://www.google.com/search?q=greasyfork&whoami=F9y4ng), add `?whoami=F9y4ng` or `&whoami=F9y4ng` to the URL in the address bar to enable temporary debugging mode, then you can automatically update the icons of the search engine site; or wait for the icon cache to expire (15 days) and then automatically renew the icon cache.

-### Important
+### Important notes
 The "**Automatic Update**" function is enabled by default.
-If not required, please turn off **Auto Update Detect** in the "**Advanced Feature Settings**" of the script menu.
+If you do not need it,, please turn off **Auto Update Detect** in the "**Advanced Feature Settings**" of the script menu.

-- **Feedback Issues**: To report script errors or style issues, please provide **the URL**, **the browser and version**, **the script manager and version**, **error page screenshot**, and **operation process** or **error prompt** (if any) where the problem occurs when **using this script only**, etc., because the problem you encountered may not be reproduced locally.
+- **Feedback Issues**: Feedback script errors or style issues, please provide **the access URL**, **the browser and version**, **the script manager and version**, **error screenshot**, and **operation process** or **error prompt** (if any) where the problem occurs when **using this script only**, etc., because the problem you encountered may not be reproduced locally in me.

-- Generally, new releases will be made on **Github**, and **GreasyFork**, **OpenUserJs** will be synchronized automatically.
-For those who have enabled automatic update detection, scripts will be updated automatically when visit the search engine.
+- Generally, the new version will be released on **Github**, and **GreasyFork** and **OpenUserJs** will be automatically synchronized.
+For users who have turned on auto-update detection, scripts are automatically updated when they visit search engines.

 ---